DATA PROTECTION POLICY

 Longford County Childcare Committee CLG, in conducting its business, needs to gather and use certain information about individuals.
 This can include parents, childcare staff and committee members, clients, suppliers, business contacts, employees and other people that we have a relationship with or may need to contact.

-This policy describes how this personal data must be collected, handled and stored to meet data protection standards and to comply with GDPR.
+This policy describes how this personal data must be collected, handled and stored to meet data protection standards and to comply with principles of GDPR.

 This policy aims to ensure that Longford County Childcare Committee CLG: